 Tonight … come to know Delta Cephei, a famous variable star in the constellation Cepheus.
 With clock-like precision, this rather faint star doubles in brightness, fades to a minimum and then doubles in brightness again every 5.36 days.
 You can notice this brightness change with the eye alone, and can see it best by contrasting this star with two nearby stars.

-The constellation Cepheus requires a dark sky to be seen, so it’ll be more obvious after moonset tonight.
+The constellation Cepheus requires a dark sky to be seen.
 But if you can spot this constellation, you might be able to find Delta Cephei, the famous variable star.
 You’ll find it high in your northern sky on November and December evenings.
 The pattern of stars in Cepheus resembles a stick house, the kind we all drew as children.
 The variable star – Delta Cephei – is located near the bottom corner of the house pattern.

 Cepheid variable stars are a class of stars named in honor of Delta Cephei.
 They are known as pulsating variables.
 The image at right is what astronomers call a “light curve” of a variable star.
 Each point represents the brightness of the star at a particular time.
 You can see that the star’s brightness changes in a regular way over a period of days.